srobroek/vspec-controls-vsphere/README.md

 # Notes

-The only OS this has been tested and found working on is Linux.
+The only OS this has been tested and found working on is Linux and the Linux subsystem for windows.
 It probably also works on OSX.
-Windows is right out because inspec doesn't support http on windows.
-If you want to run this on windows, it works if you have the linux subsystem and install inspec under the linux subsystem.
+Windows native is out because inspec doesn't support http on windows.
+If you want to run this on windows, install it as if you were installing it on linux using the linux subsystem.

 # Warning